 Henry David Thoreau

-Grandpa’s bee hives would come to life every spring as soon as the first violets appeared.
-The apricot and crab apple trees buzzed with life and the melodious hum meant fresh honey.
-In a few weeks we would be blessed with plates of oozing honeycomb.
-The honey, gently flavored with whatever was blooming, ranged in color from golds to nearly black was fragrant and delicious and richly scented…mmmmm….no wonder honey holds a dear play in my heart.
+Grandpa’s bee hives would come to life every spring as soon as the first violets and snowbells appeared.
+The apricot and crab apple trees buzzed with life which meant that in a few weeks we would be blessed with plates of oozing honeycomb.
+The honey, fragrant and flavored by whatever was blooming, ranged in color from golds to nearly black.
+Mmmm….no wonder honey holds a dear play in my heart.

 The collection of honey dates back to 7000 b.c.e., and it shows up in nearly every form of medicine.
-However, honey fell out of popular use due to the availability and ease of processed white refined sugar.
-Let’s face it, refined sugar is cheaper and easier to obtain.
+However, honey fell out of popular use due to the availability, ease and consistent flavor of processed white refined sugar.
 You don’t have to risk stings or wait for the right season, you don’t have to manage a hive and its queen.
 Honey also adds a distinct flavor to whatever it goes into, another put-off to spoiled taste buds, but I digress.

-Like all real food, bee products hold medicinal properties and energetics–the post metabolic phenomenon of what it does in the body (heat, cool, etc.)– once it is ingested.
-Here’s a brief picture of our bees’ bounty.
+Like all real food, bee products hold medicinal properties and energetics.
+This is the post metabolic phenomenon of what a food does in the body once it is ingested.
+Does it heat?
+Does it cool?
+Which organ does it enter, etc. Here’s a brief picture of our bees’ bounty.

 Honey bees travel from flower to flower harvesting the male germ and then carry it another plant thereby fertilizing the female germ cells.
 It’s a big job and we rely on honey bees to pollinate nearly 80% of our food crops, which is a huge concern right now as colonies are crumbling.
 The pollen left on the bee’s body is then brought back to the hive where the bees combine it with enzymes and nectar.
 Bee pollen is tiny granules of gold, green and brown with and fragrant sweet flavor.
 Pollen is highly nutritious and provides an instant blast of energy.
 Local pollen is commonly used to treat allergies.
 Try it out gently at first, start with a few granules on your tongue the first day then gradually increase to about a 1/8 tsp.
 If you are allergic to bees, stay clear.
 I keep my bee pollen in the freezer, keeping a small amount in a bowl or plate on the kitchen counter.
 It hangs out waiting for someone to swoop in and pick up the granules to give us a boost of energy.